R&D Heterogeneity and Countercyclical Productivity Dispersion: Extended Model with a Negative Profit Shock

 where $\delta\in(0,1)$ controls the severity of one degree of the shock, and the function $\pi(\cdot)$ satisfies Assumption \ref{asm:pi} in Section~\ref{sec:bslMdl}. \end{asu}

 The parameter $\delta$ controls the severity of one degree of the shock.
 It also determines the maximal magnitude of shock $\ol{D}=\max\{n\in\mathds{N}:\delta n \leq 1\}$.

-We make three remarks on our modelling approach.
+We make four remarks on our modelling approach.
 First, although a negative profit shock pushes firms off technology frontier, this does not mean that the firms have lost their knowledge.
 It only reflects that due to the negative profit shock, firms need higher levels of productivity to regain the pre-shock level of profit.
 Second, the technology gap is now the difference between leader's and laggard's distance to the frontier.
 This implies that the extended model now has two state variables, i.e., firms' respective distances to the frontier.
 The next subsection discusses cases of state transitions.
+If the shock were anticipated, then the remaining time to the shock getting realized became another state variable and would make the model intractable.
 Third, it is empirically difficult to distinguish between the degree of shock, $D$, from the effect of one unit of shock $\delta$.
+In our empirical tests, we define the shock as a large drop in profit at the industry level.
 We provide more discussion in Section~\ref{sec:Quant}.